jonasnorlund/apim-hack-cicd/docs/solution7.md

 Validate that the Production deploy workflow is triggered and pushes your code change to the production environment.

-Once deployment completes, you can validate it using validate.http by adding a new line that creates a customer with an
+Once deployment completes, you can validate it using validate.http by adding a new line that creates a customer with an Icelandic address and phone number.

 ```
 ###